zuki08/learn-react_5610/README.md

 ## Getting Started
+First, fork this repository and clone it to your local machine.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev